AnojAryal/Flutter-Projects/dice_app/README.md

 1) Flutter and dart fundamentala
 2) Basic syntax and features
-3) Working with flutter widgets to make dice app
+3) Working with flutter widgets to make dice a app